WyattWismer/Scrape-My-ICPC/README.md

 ```

 ## Tips & Tricks
-- Enter 'help' at any point for more information.
+- Enter `help` at any point for more information
 - Press enter without typing anything to select a default option
-- Past configurations are stored in a human editable format under choices/
+- Past configurations are stored in a human editable format under `choices/`
 - Working Offline?
-Scraped pages are stored locally in pages/
+Scraped pages are stored locally in `pages/`

 </br>